30-Day Family Itinerary for New Zealand

 Day 19 – Explore Greymouth and the West Coast

 Get a taste of the West Coast by exploring in and around Greymouth.
 An awesome adventure is that with On Yer Bike, offering a range of kid-friendly off-roading tours through native forest and farmland.
-Find out more on Viator or Tripadvisor.
-Alternatively, join a tour to West Coast highlights like the Punakaiki Pancake Rocks or Hokitika Gorge, available with Explore West Coast (more info on Viator and Tripadvisor).
+Alternatively, join a tour to West Coast highlights like the Punakaiki Pancake Rocks or Hokitika Gorge, available with Explore West Coast.
 Car rentals are also available in Greymouth should you want to explore independently.

 Family Activities in Greymouth